Understanding the Critical Components of Marketing Campaign ROI

 However, correlations do not lead to causation.
 Hence, once truly influenced, the success of a marketing campaign (w.r.t. other contextual factors) is a hard evaluation.

-Hard vs. Soft ROI
+Hard ROI vs. Soft ROI

 Hard ROI is the fundamental ROI—it is a business-centric measurement.
 In this case, return equals profit, and where investment equals hard marketing costs.
 Hard ROI can also include revenue or sales within an attribution window.
 Lead generation calls to actions such as Contact Us, Download White Paper, Newsletter subscription, etc. can also be considered hard ROI.